 Obstetric ultrasound and nuchal translucency screening

 Ultrasound is a commonly used tool to monitor fetal development during pregnancy.
-Ultrasound is the ideal imaging method for fetal monitoring because it uses no radiation, and it gives very detailed information about soft tissue structures.
+Ultrasound is the ideal imaging method for fetal monitoring because it uses no radiation and provides very detailed information about soft tissue structures.
 You may have several ultrasounds at different stages of your pregnancy.

 Nuchal translucency is available at Community Hospital

-During one of your early ultrasounds, when you are 11 to 14 weeks pregnant, you may request a nuchal translucency test (sometimes called "nuchal fold scan").
+During one of your early ultrasounds, when you are 11 to 14 weeks pregnant, you may request a nuchal translucency test (sometimes called nuchal fold scan).
 During this test, the ultrasound images will be used to measure the translucent area at the back of your baby's neck.
-Babies with abnormalities tend to accumulate more fluid at the back of their neck during the first trimester, causing this clear space to be larger than average.
+Babies with abnormalities tend to accumulate more fluid at the back of the neck during the first trimester, causing this clear space to be larger than average.

-The nuchal translucency can help your doctor assess your baby's risk of having Down syndrome, other chromosomal abnormalities, as well as major congenital heart problems.
+The nuchal translucency can help your doctor assess your baby's risk of having Down syndrome, other chromosomal abnormalities, and major congenital heart problems.
 While the nuchal translucency cannot offer a definitive diagnosis, it will help you to decide if further testing such as chorionic villus sampling (CVS) or amniocentesis are needed.